Baelyk/cards/api.md

 ### game.over()

 End the game.
-Makes all of the properties of the Game null.
+Makes all of the properties of the game null.

 `game.over()`